webtorrent/bittorrent-tracker/README.md

   infoHash: new Buffer('012345678901234567890'), // hex string or Buffer
   peerId: new Buffer('01234567890123456789'), // hex string or Buffer
   announce: [], // list of tracker server urls
-  port: 6881 // torrent client port, (in browser, optional) }
+  port: 6881 // torrent client port (in browser)
+}

 var optionalOpts = {